coq/coq/doc/sphinx/addendum/extraction.rst

 groups: the type-preserving ones (essentially constant inlining and reductions) and the non type-preserving ones (some function abstractions of dummy types are removed when it is deemed safe in order to have more elegant types).
-Therefore some constants may not appear in the resulting monolithic OCaml program.
+Therefore some :term:`constants <constant>` may not appear in the resulting monolithic OCaml program.
 In the case of modular extraction, even if some inlining is done, the inlined constants are nevertheless printed, to ensure session-independent programs.